A Novel Phishing Trick

 And it is this success that continually keeps threat actors looking for new ways to trick even the most suspecting of users into download malware or inadvertently furnish cybercriminals with highly sensitive login credentials.

-A Brand-New Type of Phishing Attack
+A Novel Type of Phishing Attack

 Identified in a report by Perception Point, this slight but key difference in how web browsers and email programs read URLs allows attackers to craft a link using the @ symbol so that it is interpreted as a comment by email security filters and as a legitimate URL by web browsers.
 For example, https[://]abc123@www[.]threatpost.com.
-This new attack method allows phishing emails with this new type of link to successfully bypass many forms of email security.
+This attack method allows phishing emails with this new type of link to successfully bypass many forms of email security.

 As reported by Threatpost, “Perception Point’s incident response (IR) team flagged a hastily-designed phishing email trying to pass itself off as a Microsoft notice.”
 The notice informed the email recipient they had five new held messages and then directed them to follow a “Personal Portal” hyperlink.